 A good agent will have years of experience and will be looking out for your needs.
 FSBO sellers may not have priced their home correctly, meaning you could end up overpaying.
 An agent will be able to tell you how much you should pay for the house you want, and if the price the seller has set is worth it.

 Need help finding an agent?
-Not only does Clever match buyers with top-performing local agents, but you can get 0.5% cash back, too.
+Not only does Clever match buyers with top-performing local agents, but you can get cash back at closing, too.

 21. Can I save money buying a FSBO house?